Skip to content

 Auto-discovery re-runs createTrigger(config) on the new module.
 The runtime’s registerTrigger is idempotent by id — finding an existing trigger with the same id, it tears down the old registration (cancels in-flight handlers, clears timers, deindexes event names) and swaps in the new config.
 The inspector history is preserved (it’s keyed on runId, not on the trigger object identity).

-The condition/action stacks are not cleared on a trigger replacement — they’re owned by the components, not the trigger.
-When the trigger’s id stays the same, the existing stacks continue to apply; the new handler runs against the same registered providers and reactors.
+The condition/action slots are not cleared on a trigger replacement — they’re owned by the components, not the trigger.
+When the trigger’s id stays the same, the existing slots continue to apply; the new handler runs against the same registered providers and reactors.
 This is what makes HMR feel snappy: edit a trigger, save, the next fire runs the new logic without re-mounting any component.

 See Auto-discovery for the full HMR story.